 Every attempt was made to obtain accurate spellings of names.
 However, names were often spelled a variety of ways throughout the index, and handwriting was difficult or faded in some instances.
 We suggest you check alternative spellings of names.

 Contents of the Case Files

-Documents contained in these case files may include: summonses, affidavits of witnesses, subpoenas, bonds, receipts, depositions, declarations, decrees, jury lists, witness lists, indictments, warrants, writs of habeas corpus, verdicts (few), dismissals, and transcripts of coroner's inquests.
+Photocopies of the documents contained in the case files indexed on this webpage may include: summonses, affidavits of witnesses, subpoenas, bonds, receipts, depositions, declarations, decrees, jury lists, witness lists, indictments, warrants, writs of habeas corpus, verdicts (few), dismissals, and transcripts of coroner's inquests.
 Representative case files from each type of case will appear on this Web site in the future.

 Unfortunately the outcome of the case (Judgment, Decree, or Order) is seldom part of the case file.
 Judgments were filed separately during this time period.
 St. Clair County Judgment Dockets (1825–1874), and Circuit Court Order Books (1801–1881) which are as good as Proceedings, are located at IRAD in Carbondale.
 The Belleville Public Library has Judgment Dockets on roll 30-2146 (Aug 1827– Sept 1834).

 Transcriptions of the following type of case files will be posted to illustrate the type of documents ordinarily found within a file.

 Appeal | Assumpsit | Attachment | Certiorari | Covenant | Debt | Divorce